The most stunning, environmentally mindful buildings from all over the globe.

-4.PAZ Arquitectura created the Corallo House project in Santa Rosalía, Guatemala, which spans 8,040 square feet (or 747 square metres) and uses heat-repelling concrete foundation built around trees, made from recycled materials.
+This firm created the Corallo House project in Santa Rosalía, Guatemala, which spans 8,040 square feet (or 747 square metres) and uses heat-repelling concrete foundation built around trees, made from recycled materials.

 The architect wanted the existing trees in the area to interact with the living space.
 Inside, there is a tree in the living room

 The building is quite literally embedded within the landscape of the vineyards, making it barely noticeable from a birds eye view.